ce7er2s/proxy-box/README.md

 - IPv6
 - Code refactoring (DONE)

+## Known issues

+- SmartProxy password authentication is broken (probably client-side issues)
+- io.Copy is not quite fittable to copy data between connections (but very fancy) 🧐

+## Author

 You know the drill, author is me, `@ce7er2s`.
 For the rest of the drill go read that sweet LICENSE.